aspose-total/Aspose.Total-Products/total/en/java/conversion/potm-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLSB via Java or Online App" h2="On Premise Java API to export POTM to XLSB without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert and render a wide range of file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for Java, you can easily convert POTM files to XLSB in two simple steps.

+The first step is to export the POTM file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in various file formats.
+It supports a wide range of features such as creating, editing, and converting presentations, adding text, shapes, and images, and more.
+With Aspose.Slides for Java, you can easily export POTM files to HTML.

+The second step is to convert the HTML file to XLSB using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in various file formats.
+It supports a wide range of features such as creating, editing, and converting spreadsheets, adding formulas, formatting cells, and more.
+With Aspose.Cells for Java, you can easily convert HTML files to XLSB.

-You can convert POTM file to XLSB via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSB.
+In conclusion, Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert POTM files to XLSB in two simple steps.
+First, you can export the POTM file to HTML using Aspose.Slides for Java.
+Secondly, you can convert the HTML file to XLSB using Aspose.Cells for Java.
+With Aspose.Total for Java, you can easily and quickly convert POTM files to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}